juxor/afaq/markdown/secI4.md

 rationalisation in production will hurt the interests of the consumer).

-Another way in which wide distribution of surplus can be advantageous is in Research and Development (R&amp;D).
+Another way in which wide distribution of surplus can be advantageous is in Research and Development (R&D).
 By creating a fund for research and development which is independent of the fortunes of individual syndicates, society as a whole can be improved by access to useful new technologies and processes.
 Therefore, in a libertarian socialist society, people (both within